Stuart Forster introduces a delicious homemade granola recipe.

 For years I’ve been eating granola for breakfast.
 Previously my attitude towards making it home was different.
-Why on earth would I want to do anything other than buy the packets from the supermarket?
-After all, the supermarket packs represent good value-for-money and require no effort.
+Why on earth would I want to do anything other than buy packets from the supermarket?
+After all, the supermarket packs represent good value for money and require no effort.

 It’s relatively healthy and simple to make.

 Homemade granola recipe